estebanmunchjones2019/iglesia-uea/README.md

 ## General info

-This project was coded for [Iglesia UEA](https://ueasuarez.org/) to provide them with a simple, well looking and fast app, to allow them to get them known and connect with a broader audience.
+This project was coded for [Iglesia UEA](https://ueasuarez.org/) to provide them with a simple, well looking and fast app, and to allow them to get them known and connect with a broader audience.
 The project was deployed as prerendered static files thanks to [Scully](https://scully.io/), a modern static site generator for [Angular](https://angular.io/) apps.
 There's a CMS in place handled by [Cloud Firestore](https://firebase.google.com/docs/firestore).
 The CMS interface can be accessed going to https://ueasuarez.org/login.

 This app was developed having inclusivity in mind, so non-tech or old people can easily use it.